The journey to Single Page Application

 1 Like

 I very much agree with this.
 Let’s not forget that webpack is causing us a lot of pain with regards to plugins and is delaying 1.18.0 RC1.
 There is no black box integration test of any UI aspect in the pipeline.
 That means its constantly the cause of nightly breakages.
 While there are integration tests in the foreman git repository, they don’t reflect the way we install to user systems.
 It also doesn’t test with plugins.
-For that we need black box tests. https://github.com/SatelliteQE/robottelo does have the framework to test this so we probably need to select a subset of the tests to use them in our nightly pipeline.
+For that we need black box tests.
+GitHub - SatelliteQE/robottelo: Robottelo is a test suite that exercises The Foreman. does have the framework to test this so we probably need to select a subset of the tests to use them in our nightly pipeline.

 Now I’m not against SPA and do see the benefits.
 I appreciate that it’s hard to keep the application working while changing it.
 I am arguing for more tests and usable nightlies.
 That should make branching a simple event rather than a long fight to fix many broken things.